apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
-  -c, --config=config        Path to your Apollo config file -t, --tag=tag              The variant of the service to delete --endpoint=endpoint        The url of your service
+  -c, --config=config        Path to your Apollo config file -t, --tag=tag              The variant of the service to delete -y, --yes                  Bypass confirmation when deleting a service --endpoint=endpoint        The url of your service

   --header=header            Additional header to send to server for introspectionQuery.
 May be used multiple times to